DoctorWkt/4bsd-uucp/README.md

 Now logout and login again
 ```

-Logout (ctrl-D) and login as root.
+Logout (ctrl-D) and login as *root*.
 Your system now has a hostname:

 ```sh
 login: root